In the News April 23

 U.S./NATO Conduct Massive Cyber Warfare Exercises

-The NATO Cyber Centre informs that its co-organizers included corporations Siemens, TalTech, Clarified Security, Arctic Security, CR14.
-The announcement of the winners also “acknowledges the unique elements added to Locked Shields 2022 by Microsoft, the Financial Service Information Sharing and Analysis Center (FS ISAC), SpaceIT, Fortinet.”
+Locked Shields 2022 was organized by the NATO Cooperative Cyber Defence Centre of Excellence (CDCOE) in conjunction with several corporations.
+In its news release on the outcome of the exercise, NATO “acknowledges the unique elements added to Locked Shields 2022 by Microsoft, the Financial Service Information Sharing and Analysis Center (FS-ISAC), SpaceIT, Fortinet.”

 TML Daily, posted April 23, 2022.